 - Spacing between shelves or racks, or space needed for hanging items

-2. Decide exactly where to put each item.
-You should consider factors such as:
+2. Decide exactly where to put each item

 - Visual appeal

 - Inventory availability